neondatabase/website/content/docs/postgresql/postgresql-select-into.md

 **Summary**: in this tutorial, you will learn how to use the PostgreSQL `SELECT INTO` statement to create a new table from the result set of a query.

 If you want to select data into variables, check out the [PL/pgSQL SELECT INTO statement](https://www.postgresqltutorial.com/plpgsql-select-into/).

 ## Introduction to PostgreSQL SELECT INTO statement

-The PostgreSQL `SELECT INTO` statement [creates a new table ](/docs/postgresql/postgresql-create-table/)and [inserts data](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-insert) returned from a query into the table.
+The PostgreSQL `SELECT INTO` statement [creates a new table](/docs/postgresql/postgresql-create-table/)and [inserts data](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-insert) returned from a query into the table.

 The new table will have columns with the same names as the columns of the result set of the query.
 Unlike a regular [`SELECT`](/docs/postgresql/postgresql-select) statement, the `SELECT INTO` statement does not return a result to the client.

 Here's the basic syntax of the PostgreSQL `SELECT INTO` statement:

 ```
 SELECT